 The flight crew’s job is to get you to your destination safely.
 The flight attendants’ job is to create and maintain a safe environment and quickly evacuate the aircraft if necessary.
-It is the law, and it is essential for your safety, that you obey all instructions from the crew.
+Obey all instructions from the crew.
+It is the law, and it is essential for your safety.

 Safety is everyone’s responsibility.
 If you are concerned about a situation that could affect the safety of your flight, report it to a crew member.

-Whether you are flying within Canada or abroad, you should make sure you are aware of the safety features of the aircraft, the location and operation of the emergency exits, and evacuation procedures in case of emergency.
+Whether you are flying within Canada or abroad, be aware of the safety features of the aircraft, the location and operation of the emergency exits, and evacuation procedures in case of emergency.
 It may save your life.

 Travelling on Canadian airlines

 The information passed on during the mandatory pre-flight briefing is provided for your safety.
 Every aircraft is different, so it is important to listen for information on:

 For your own protection, Transport Canada recommends that you always stay in your seat with your seat belt fastened during your flight, even when the seat belt sign is off.
 You can leave your seat temporarily when the seat belt sign is off.

 Although they are rare, incidents involving air turbulence are the leading cause of injuries to both passengers and crew members.
 Air turbulence is caused by atmospheric pressure differences, cold or warm fronts, jet streams, mountains or thunderstorms.
 It can occur without warning and may last just seconds.